 Symptoms usually occur quickly within a couple of days.
 The virus can be debilitating and frequently lead to work absences.

-Patients with confusion, high persistent fever, vomiting and poor oral intake, difficulty breathing, cough, wheezing, or chest pain should be evaluated for complications of influenza.
+Patients with confusion, high persistent fever, vomiting and inadequate oral intake, difficulty breathing, cough, wheezing, or chest pain should be evaluated for influenza complications.
 These may include:

 - COPD or asthma exacerbation

 .
 These conditions typically occur in the elderly with other comorbidities such as:

 - Immunosuppression – HIV/AIDS, cancer, chemotherapy

 Influenza is suggested based on symptoms and physical examination findings.
 This is particularly true if symptoms occur during fall or winter and the patient has known exposure to sick contacts.
 It often occurs in epidemics in which large numbers of people develop the infection since it is easily transmittable and highly contagious.

 The diagnosis is usually confirmed with laboratory tests.
 The rapid flu test is a commonly obtained study.
 Your doctor inserts a brush-tipped device into your nasal passage to take a sample of the nasopharyngeal mucous secretions.
 This is then analyzed for influenza viruses within minutes.
 They may send it for confirmatory tests to the laboratory called influenza and B PCR.
 Depending on the lab, results return within hours to a couple of days.